-Unlike SEO, which can take months to show results, PPC campaigns can start driving traffic as soon as they're launched.
-This makes PPC an excellent strategy for businesses looking to quickly increase their online visibility.
+Unlike SEO, which can take months to show results, PPC campaigns can start driving traffic as soon as they launch.
+This makes PPC an excellent strategy for businesses looking to increase their online visibility quickly.

 Monitor Your Percentage of Online Search Impressions